EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "The CDC moratorium expired on July 31st.
 On August 3rd, the CDC <a href='https://www.cdc.gov/coronavirus/2019-ncov/communication/Signed-CDC-Eviction-Order.pdf' target='_blank' rel='noreferrer noopener'>announced a new order</a>, which created a similar moratorium for areas that are  “experiencing substantial and high levels of community transmission,” according to the agency.
 This order will expire on October 3rd."

-"As was the case with the first moratorium, to receive protection from eviction, a tenant must declare -under penalty of perjury- that:
+"As was the case with the first moratorium, to receive protection from eviction, a tenant must declare -under penalty of perjury- that:"

-* They have attempted to obtain rental assistance.
-* Their income is under certain limits
-* They couldn’t pay full rent due to loss of income, work hours, a lay-off or extraordinary out-of-pocket medical expenses.
-* They have made their best efforts to make partial rent payments as they try to go back to normal.
-* They would become homeless if evicted.
-* They reside in a U.S. county experiencing substantial or high rates of COVID-19 transmission according to the CDC."
+"<ul><li>They have attempted to obtain rental assistance.</li><li>Their income is under certain limits</li><li>They couldn’t pay full rent due to loss of income, work hours, a lay-off or extraordinary out-of-pocket medical expenses.</li><li>They have made their best efforts to make partial rent payments as they try to go back to normal.</li><li>They would become homeless if evicted</li><li>They reside in a U.S. county experiencing substantial or high rates of COVID-19 transmission according to the CDC.</li></ul>"

 "Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
 Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system–to get a hearing."